Written by Kristina Hicks-Hamblin

 When following the Square Foot Gardening Method, spent plants are removed and replaced with freshly sown seeds or transplants.

-That means that our raised beds don’t tend to harbor biennial crops – those which require two years to produce seed.
+That means that raised beds don’t tend to harbor biennial crops – those which require two years to produce seed.
 Examples of biennials include carrots, kale, parsley, and hollyhocks.

 Speaking of carrots – sometimes one of these veggies may bolt the first year, producing a flower stalk instead of a juicy root.